heroku/heroku.py/README.rst

 General notes on Debugging
 --------------------------

 Heroku provides some useful debugging information.
-This code exposes the following:-
+This code exposes the following

 Ratelimit Remaining
 ~~~~~~~~~~~~~~~~~~~